SarahBoening/BERTTraining/README.md

 All files and models for training BERT on Java source code

 ## Content
-trained models: Can be found [here](https://www.dropbox.com/sh/3rma84xdvwlnkif/AADSzYlI5BnuSIFaWwO58fpea?dl=0) Python files for working with this model
+Trained models: Can be found [here](https://www.dropbox.com/sh/3rma84xdvwlnkif/AADSzYlI5BnuSIFaWwO58fpea?dl=0)
+Python files for working with this model

 ### Models